After surgery for stomach cancer

 To allow your wound time to heal, you won’t be able to eat until the surgical team tells you they’re happy for you to do so.
+If you have a total gastrectomy, a feeding tube may be put in through your tummy (abdomen) until you can eat again.
 You will get all the calories and energy that your body needs using a different way of feeding:

 - Tube feeding: A tube will be put in through your tummy (abdomen) and give you nutrition until you can eat again.
 Tube feeding can carry on for as long as you need it.
 You might still have it when you leave hospital, but it’s easy to look after.

 - Total parenteral nutrition (TPN): Nutrients are given to you through a vein.